amethyst/rfcs/rfcs/0002_amethyst_as_bin.md

 # Motivation
 [motivation]: #motivation
-There are three areas of the software that stand to benefit from this
+There are four areas of the software that stand to benefit from this

 1. Initialization.
 If we control the main engine initialization sequence then we can avoid handing control over to the user before the engine is fully initialized.
 The biggest benefit this has is that user provided `System::setup()` methods can use `!Default` resources.
 Most commonly, these resources come from the rendering system, such as `ScreenDimensions`.
-In order to gain the most benefits from this we are going to have to introduce a "core dispatcher" concept tp the engine.
+In order to gain the most benefits from this we are going to have to introduce a "core dispatcher" concept to the engine.
 The core dispatcher would be responsible for input, and rendering, both of which would be optional.
 If neither are enabled then we simply don't run the core dispatcher.